 There’s also a 360% increase in demand from remote workers.
 While this makes up the bulk of the firm's clients, some WeWork locations are now entirely occupied by staff from big corporations.
 It can be shocking how many people use WeWork!

 When a company generates annual revenue of 1.8 billion U.S. dollars, you would expect it to be making a healthy profit.
 However, WeWork has suffered from ongoing losses.
 With expenses of approximately 1.93 billion U.S. dollars per year, WeWork loses over 100 million U.S. dollars annually.
-Still, that’s not unusual for modern companies.
-For instance, Uber’s losses were $1.8 billion in 2018.
-Just as much as WeWork’s revenue today.
+Still, that's not unusual for modern companies.
+For instance, Uber also loses money.

 Despite making significant losses each year, the most recent WeWork valuation estimated the company to be worth $47 billion.

 However, the valuation of WeWork has been subject to criticism.
 In an Adam Neumann interview, the cofounder justified the valuation, citing the role the company's energy and spirituality had on its value.

 21. The We Company is still a private organization.

 Although the firm attempted to go public in 2019, you can't buy WeWork stock just yet.
 A failed IPO bid prevented the company from being listed on the markets and concerns about the firm's value put the move in jeopardy.

 These next couple of statistics will show you how WeWork handles its advertising.

 22. WeWork uses the same design across numerous mediums.